Revised: May 16, 2023

 - Each College Board contractor is a third-party beneficiary and is entitled to the rights and benefits under this Agreement and may enforce the provisions of this Agreement as if it were a party to this Agreement.

-- All College Board policies and requirements (i) referenced in these Terms and Conditions and (ii) relating to registering for the SAT located at sat.org/register, what to bring and do on test day located at satsuite.collegeboard.org/sat/what-to-bring-do, scores located at sat.org/scores, and COVID-19 located at sat.org/covid19 are part of these Terms and Conditions.
+- All College Board policies and requirements (i) referenced in these Terms and Conditions and (ii) as well as those located at sat.org/register, satsuite.collegeboard.org/sat/what-to-bring-do, satsuite.collegeboard.org/digital/what-to-bring-do, sat.org/scores, sat.org/covid19, and sat.org/digital, are part of these Terms and Conditions.

 - College Board may update its policies and requirements from time to time, and they are subject to change up to 1 week prior to your test date.
 You are required to review these prior to each test administration.

-- All College Board tests, test-related documents and materials, and test preparation materials are copyrighted works owned by College Board and protected by the laws of the United States and other countries.
+- All College Board tests, including SAT, test-related documents and materials, and test preparation materials ("Test Content") are copyrighted works owned by College Board and protected by the laws of the United States and other countries.

-- College Board owns all answers and answer documents you submit including all essay responses, and these may be used by College Board for any purpose, subject to College Board Privacy Policies located at collegeboard.org/privacy-center and these Terms and Conditions.
+- All answers and answer documents you submit on the SAT are owned by the College Board, and these may be used by College Board for any purpose, subject to the Privacy Policies located at collegeboard.org/privacy-center, and in these Terms and Conditions.

 - General Arbitration Rules ("General Arbitration Rules")